-At Trek Africa Tours, we take into consideration the weather patterns when planning our tours to Ruhija that involve overnight stays in lodges around Lake Bunyonyi.
+At Trek Africa Expeditions, we take into consideration the weather patterns when planning our tours to Ruhija that involve overnight stays in lodges around Lake Bunyonyi.
 Our aim is to ensure that our clients have the best experience regardless of the weather.
 So whether you’re planning to visit during the cold or dry season, we’ve got you covered.

 Getting to Lake Bunyonyi from Ruhija after your gorilla trek can be done through different means of transport.
 By road, you can access the lake through the main road from Ruhija to Kabale-Kisoro Highway and then connect to Lake Bunyonyi.
 This drive takes about one and a half hours on a rough road and we recommend using a 4×4 vehicle.
 If you are coming from Kigali, Rwanda, you can drive to Kabale town via Katuna-border crossing, which takes approximately 4-5 hours.